- When can I go on exchange?

-- your health card proof of residency (e.g. mortgage, lease or rental agreement, property tax bill, valid driver’s licence) “
+- Your health card proof of residency (e.g. mortgage, lease or rental agreement, property tax bill, valid driver’s license).

-Please email email@example.com to know if it is necessary to keep the UHIP while you are abroad.
+Please email firstname.lastname@example.org to know if it is necessary to keep your UHIP while abroad.

 - What happens if there is an emergency while I am on exchange?

 In the event of an emergency, please contact Carleton’s University ISSO office by email at email@example.com or firstname.lastname@example.org or by phone at 613-520-6600.
 It is also important that you familiarize yourself with the local emergency protocols for your host institution and region (e.g. local fire, police, ambulance, hospital services).
 In the event of a large-scale emergency, contact the Canadian Consular Services at 613-996-8885 or email@example.com.

 Tip: Keep emergency contact numbers with you at all times while you’re away and make sure to sign up for the International SOS app and to register with the Government of Canada as a Canadian Abroad before your departure.

 We recommend visiting the International Exchange: FAQ page maintained by the Registrar’s Office to get a better understanding on how credits earned during exchange transfer back to a Carleton degree.

 After Completing Your Exchange

 - When can I expect to see my exchange courses on my audit?

 Your exchange courses will appear as current on your audit (with a grade of CEX) as soon as all of your courses have been evaluated and you confirm your registration via the Exchange Application page in Carleton Central.
 Your exchange credits will be transferred (with a grade of EXC) as soon as we receive an official transcript from the host university.